tanfwong/rfsoc_notes/_sources/ch3/model.md

-* When two DSP tasks are *fully independent*, i.e., their operations do not depend on one another, they do not communicate, and they do not access any shared memory or computational resource, they can be executed in parallel; thus reducing the II and increasing the throughput of the DSP kernel.
+* When two DSP tasks are *fully independent*, i.e., their operations do not depend on one another, they do not communicate, and they do not access any shared memory or computational resource, they can be executed in parallel; thus reducing the iteration lattency and II as well as increasing the throughput of the DSP kernel.

 * A piece of C/C++ code written in the producer-consumer model helps the HLS tool to identify opportunities for task-level